If you can, you should just feed your horse forage. Pasture, hay, haylage, chaff, forage cubes.

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-So once you ‘diagnose’ deficiencies in the diet:
+Once you identify deficiencies in the diet:

 Hit the Supplement Finder button.